iv-kud/objective/README.md

 sudo apt -y install build-essential binutils nasm xorriso grub-common qemu-system-i386 mtools
 ```

-Need build GCC cross compiler for i686 architecture to compile project sources.
+You need to build GCC cross compiler for i686 or x86_64 supports x32 architecture/s to compile from sources.
+Also required gcc and stdc++ libraries.
 Refer to GCC documentation for detailed information - <https://gcc.gnu.org/install/>

 ## Build and run

-Before build the project set some variables - DEBUG and GCC_PATH.
+Before build the project set some variables - DEBUG and LIBS_PATH.
 These variables may pass through *make* command `make *variables* *rule*`, or usage environment variables `export *name*=*value*`.

 #### Variables

 1. DEBUG.
 Takes a boolean value (true or false).
-Responsible for the debug version of the project to test it via DGB.
+Responsible for the debug version of the project to test it via GDB.
-2. GCC_PATH.
-Takes the path to the GCC library of the cross-compiler you built earlier.
+2. LIBS_PATH.
+Takes the path to the required (gcc and stdc++) libraries.

 #### Ubuntu